opensafely/documentation/docs/getting-started.md

 Here, you'll copy our OpenSAFELY research template to your own GitHub account, for developing your own study:

-1. Click on the link below to create new repository based from our template.
+1. Click on the link below to create new repository based on our template.
    You may need to log in to GitHub if you are not already logged in:
    <br><a href="https://github.com/opensafely/research-template/generate" target="_blank">https://github.com/opensafely/research-template/generate</a>.
 1. Use the **Owner** drop-down menu, and select the account you want to own the